By Paul Dickens, Operations Director

 Are you an end client that’s confused by IR35 or unsure of what impact it will have on your business?
 You’re in the right place.
-Last week (November 14) we held a seminar for our clients, addressing the common myths and misconceptions of IR35 and the changes to the legislation.
+We've helped a number of workshops and seminars for our clients, addressing the common myths and misconceptions of IR35 and the changes to the legislation.

-This blog recaps everything that was discussed in the seminar, demonstrates the IR35 comply solution, and will provide you with the basics needed to get to grips with IR35.
+This blog recaps everything that we've been teaching businesses about IR35, demonstrates the IR35 comply solution, and will provide you with the basics needed to get to grips with IR35.

 What is IR35?